craigfay/open_ui/README.md

 * Introduce partial builder pattern
 * Test scaling with different x and y factors
 * Allow UIController to terminate the window
+* Add snake input queue to not miss inputs that happen too fast